osrf/ros2multirobotbook/src/simulation.md

   scale, so do costs associated with purchasing hardware and consumables for testing.
 This is especially true with solutions such as RMF which aim to integrate several mobile/stationary robots, and building systems such as doors and lifts.
-Simulations provide a cost effective and time saving alternative for evaluating the behavior of robot systems at scale.
-More importantly simulations can help answer questions with deployment such as how many participants can be supported or how the existing behavior would change with the introduction of a new fleet, both of which can inform purchasing decisions for facility owners.
+Simulations provide a potentially cost effective and time saving alternative for evaluating the behavior of robot systems at scale.
+More importantly simulations can help answer questions prior to deployment such as how many participants can be supported or how the existing behavior would change with the introduction of a new fleet, both of which can inform purchasing decisions for facility owners.

-- **Robust testing:** Robots in simulation do not run out of battery and don't cost any money if your robots happen to unfortunately crash into something.
+- **Robust testing:** Robots in simulation neither run out of battery nor incur costs when they happen to unfortunately crash into something.
 Scenarios can be tested for hours at a stretch, at faster speeds, to fine tune algorithms and verify their robustness.
 One factor on how much scenario testing to run is a decision on how much compute power you want to avail for the simulation.
 With the introduction of cloud simulation, this limit is then a trade off of cost and speed as well.
 As scenarios in simulation are repeatable, fixes for undesirable bugs encountered can be readily validated.